Guest Blogger: Nick Green M.S., BCBA

 Leading Indicators are measures that are taken on a daily basis that inform your business that you are headed in the right direction.
 Metrics like blogs completed per month, outbound sales calls made per week or even daily sales presentations.

 Lagging indicators are measures related to your everyday behavior that are often delayed.
-Metrics like number of blog followers, outbound revenue generation, and customer satisfaction.
+Metrics like the number of blog followers, outbound revenue generation, and customer satisfaction.

 Depending on the goals of your business, using leading indicators (producing many blogs) may be more important at first than certain lagging indicators (number of likes of Facebook).